 X̱wi7x̱wa Library is a centre for academic and community Indigenous scholarship.
-Its collections and services reflect Aboriginal approaches to teaching, learning, and research.
+Its collections and services reflect Indigenous approaches to teaching, learning, and research.
 Everyone is welcome to visit X̱wi7x̱wa Library.

 Everyone is Welcome!

 Visit us for research help, to see our collections, or to find a place to study.
 At X̱wi7x̱wa Library everyone is welcome!
-Read More
+Image credit: Paul Joseph X̱wi7x̱wa Library (pronunciation) is a centre for academic and community Indigenous scholarship.
+Our collections and services reflect Indigenous approaches to teaching, learning, and research.
+To learn more about the […] Read More

 What can X̱wi7x̱wa do for faculty & staff?